-Pursuant to Section 373.233, F.S., applications are considered to be competing when Staff evaluation indicates that the proposed use of water by two or more applicants will exceed the amount of water that is available for consumptive use due to water resource availability or interference with existing legal use concerns as defined in https://doi.org/10.250/journal.com/ and the proposed use of water by two or more applicants will be processed pursuant to Section 373.233, F.S.
+Pursuant to Section 373.233, F.S., applications are considered to be competing when Staff evaluation indicates that the proposed use of water by two or more applicants will exceed the amount of water that is available for consumptive use due to water resource availability or interference with existing legal use concerns as defined in this Applicant's Handbook.
+Competing permit applications will be processed pursuant to Section 373.233, F.S.